Having an anaesthetic

 The doctor will also refer you to our pre-assessment clinic, where your child will be seen by a nurse specialist and occasionally an anaesthetist.

-You may be asked to stay and attend the pre-assessment clinic after your child's surgical consultation, but if you unable to stay and wait, we will make another appointment for you to attend.
+You may be asked to attend the pre-assessment clinic after your child's surgical consultation, but if this is not possible, we will make another appointment for you to attend.

-At the clinic, we will talk to you about the types of anaesthetic and pain relief best suited to your child following surgery.
-Please feel free to ask any questions you may have.
+At the clinic, we will talk to you about the types of anaesthetic and pain relief best suited to your child after surgery.
+You can also ask any questions you have.

 Find out more about the pre-assessment clinic.